 Constraints close off avenues, restrict the degrees of freedom, but if this was all they did, systems, including organisms, would just do less and less, as they became more constrained (Alicia Juarrero).
-From Alicia Juarrero's talk (Deliberate Complexity Conference): Constraints are conditions or factors that raise or lower barriers to energy, matter, and information flow - without themselves directly transferring energy.
-Example: an organisms vasculature does not impart energy directly; it channels and organizes energy flow.
-Context dependent constraints enable complexity: some constraints link separate and independent elements and processes such that they become conditional on one another.
-They become inherently context-dependent.
-Enabling constraints facilitate the weaving together of interdependencies (among parts, and between parts and context).
-Examples: synchrony, entrainment, alignment.
-Enabling constraints self-organize interdependent, coherent, coordination dynamics (to create/enable new coherent dynamics).
-As a result, a complex system is embedded (not just plunked) in a context (temporal as well as spatial).
-Source: Video of Alicia Juarrero's talk at the Deliberate Complexity online conference in 2022: Complexity is not Complication, https://www.youtube.com/watch?v=WmtjQZCIsqY Also recommended: Constraints that Enable Innovation - Alicia Juarrero https://vimeo.com/128934608 "Think of constraints not just as a restrictions, but as changes in probability of what's going on, changes in the likelihood of something" - Alicia Juarrero Constraints Enable "constraints not only reduce the alternatives - they also create alternatives.
-Constraints, that is, can also create properties which a component exhibits in virtue of its embeddedness in a system, properties it would otherwise not have." - Alicia Juarrero"Causality as Contraint" ALICIA JUARRERO CAUSALITY AS CONSTRAINT INTRODUCTION Suppose you are trying to arrange furniture you already rown in your new house.
-"Each piece of furniture has some weak constraints associated with.
-For example, the held must go against a wall because the headboard is rickery; two small tables; per on either risked of he both, the could in sitinging in back legs and us is no books which means it must go against a wall to dust the bods it not visible, and so on.
-The state of the s How are we to understand the relationship between the constraints and the prescriptal remission resuggests that results.
-Probage deblemets descripting causal prescriptal remission proprietal fundamental remission of the probagation of the contract of the contract of the contract of the contract statistics of an ecourn in Konley and Konley's examples suggests that constraints satisfy at least one of-to-order requirement of causal realizationships constraints sapered when probageness and reconstraints satisfy at least one of-to-order requirement of causal realizationships constraints support what probageness and Tomorbon Contractionships constraints support when probageness and constraints support what probageness and constraints as the constraints don't cause the minimizer arrangements because the same way one takes cause core halfs now.
-As Sabhuspal constraints carry information that has meaning for the entitle transfer of the contraction of the con The concept of constraint was first used formally in the Physical Mechanics.
-A though never actually defining it, Linday uses the term in his introductory setubofirst to refer to the way in which the motion of a simple pendulum or a particle an intende place (Linday, 1961, p.
-53) is "competited by the greaters" of its representation of the control of the competition of the control of the conlarity of the control of December 1997, and cannot, therefore, now any which way, In his explanation of December 1997, and cannot, therefore, now any which way, In his explanation of December 1997, and cannot, therefore, now any which way, In his explanation of December 1997, and cannot, therefore, now any which way, In his explanation of December 1997, and cannot, therefore, now any which way, In his explanation of December 1997, and the control of the control of G. Van de Vijver et al. (eds.).
-Evolutionary Systems, 233-242 G. 1998 Elwert Academic Publishers.
+"Think of constraints not just as a restrictions, but as changes in probability of what's going on, changes in the likelihood of something" - Alicia Juarrero Recommended video: Constraints that Enable Innovation - Alicia Juarrero https://vimeo.com/128934608 Constraints Enable "constraints not only reduce the alternatives - they also create alternatives.
+Constraints, that is, can also create properties which a component exhibits in virtue of its embeddedness in a system, properties it would otherwise not have." - Alicia Juarrero"Causality as Contraint" ALICIA JUARRERO CAUSALITY AS CONSTRAINT INTRODUCTION Suppose you are trying to arrange furniture you already own in your new house.
+Fish piece of furniture has some week constitution associated with.
+For example, the bed must go against a wall because the headboard is rickety; two small tables; per contient side of the both excount in sitting in back legs and us is not no books which means it must go against a wall to dust the bods in not visible, and so on.
+The state of the state How are we to understand the relationship between the constraints and the prescript formation represents the results.
+Prospic deliberately descipated causal superioristly furnisties respective formation and proposed productive formation of the proposed proposed productive formation and the standard productive formation assumed to the contraints satisfy at least one of-to-order requirement of causal suggests that constraints support what pulsophere and I constraint conditions assumed to the constraints support what pulsophere and I constraint conditions would not be what it is.
+And yet it is clear that the constraints dort course the results of the constraints of the con The concept of constraint was first used formully in the Physical Mechanics.
+All though never actually defining it.
+Linday either the term in his introductory increase the form in his introductory increase the term in his introductory increase the first that the contract of the contrac 233 G. Van de Vijver et al. (eds.).
+Evolutionary Systems, 233-242.
 Constraints Create Alternatives "Constraints not only reduce alternatives they also create alternatives."
 If we take (Alicia Juarrero's example of) language, the constraints of syntax allow meaning to emerge.
 Wholes arise from Constraints, and Wholes give rise to Constraints "parts interact to produce novel, emergent wholes; in turn, these distributed wholes as wholes regulate and constrain the parts that make them up" - Alicia Juarrero, "Dynamics in Action: Intentional Behavior as a Complex System" Juarrero (1999) distinguishes governing from enabling constraints: governing constraints regulate and restrict, while enabling constraints make a new level of complexity possible.
 Context-sensitive constraints [..] synchronize and correlate previously independent parts into a systemic whole - Alicia Juarrero By curtailing the potential variation of component behavior, [...] context-dependent constraints paradoxically also create new freedoms for the overall system.